Timeline Checklist

 Did you plan correctly for yourself?
 Now that you are here, are there new goals that you want to achieve and does this impact your retirement dollars?

-- Do you have anxiety about the stock market going up and down and would like options for more guaranteed income?
+2. Do you have anxiety about the stock market going up and down and would like options for stable income?

-- Do you have “lazy assets” (money in a savings account, CDs that are out of surrender, cash in a brokerage account) that you want wrapped in a safety blanket, that can earn a higher interest rate, protect the savings, and still have access to the dollars?
+3. Do you have “lazy assets” (money in savings accounts, CDs that are out of surrender, cash in a brokerage account) and are looking for a way to earn a higher but steady interest rate while still having access to the dollars?

 Hopefully the checklist is complete and you’re now able to kick back and look forward to your “optional working” years!